FilipRokita/eth-transaction-inspector/README.md

 ## Prerequisites

 1. Python 3.8 or later installed.
-2. An Infura account with a registered project.
-Get your project ID from [Infura](https://infura.io/).
+2. An Infura (MetaMask Developer) account with a registered project.
 3. Installed Python dependencies:
     - `web3`
     - `python-dotenv`